-In my quest to fulfill my San Diego bucket list and find something new to do in San Diego, I made the trek to the much talked about Potato Chip Rock.
+In my quest to fulfill my bucket list of San Diego tours and adventures, I made the trek to the much talked about Potato Chip Rock.
 Here is how my experience went and some things you need to know before heading out on this San Diego adventure.

 I’ve heard many a tale about Potato Chip Rock in San Diego, and the biggest draw is the pictures you get to take at the top of the hike!
 Before going, I asked my friends who had done it before for some advice.
 These are some of the answers I received: